Home / Reviews / AMD RX 9060 XT Review (2026): The Better Budget GPU

 Final score

 9/10 — The best value GPU at this price tier.
-The 16GB variant makes it genuinely future-proof in a market where competitors are shipping 8GB cards at the same price.
+The 16GB variant is future-proof in a market dominated by 8GB competitors.